aarjavsheth/Calculator/README.md

 # Calculator
-Calculator built using Java Swing
+Calculator built using Java Swing and AWT